 What is the Panchakarma Treatment of Ringworm?

 According to Ayurveda, there is no panchakarma recommended in the management of ringworm.
-Ayurvedic medicines are sufficient to cure this condition of its root cause and also prevent it from re-occurring.
+Ayurvedic medicines for ringworm are sufficient to cure this condition of its root cause and also prevent it from re-occurring.

 Healthy diet and Lifestyle